-Minerals such as olivine and pyroxene are denser than basalt
+Minerals such as olivine and pyroxene are denser than magma.

-magma.
-Given enough time, crystals of these minerals will slowly
+Given enough time, crystals of these minerals will slowly settle

-settle out of the magma.
-Plagioclase is less dense and often
+out of the magma.
+Plagioclase is less dense and often remains

-remains suspended in the magma, or even floats to the top of a
+suspended in the magma, or even floats to the top of a dense magma

-often contains suspended crystals of plagioclase.
-This differentiated
+becomes less dense and often contains suspended crystals of

 The process of magma differentiation can continue past andesite to produce increasingly silica-rich magma.
 Magma with a silica content of 63% to around 70% produces a rock called dacite.